fido-device-onboard/pri-fidoiot/README.md

 ## Source Layout

-For the instructions in this document, `<pri-src>` refers to the path of the FDO PRI folder 'pri-fidoiot'.
+For the instructions in this document, `<fdo-pri-src>` refers to the path of the FDO PRI folder 'pri-fidoiot'.

 FDO PRI source code is organized into the following sub-folders.

-- `cert-utils`: It contains utilities for loading certificates and keys from PEM formatted strings.
+- `component-samples`: It contains all the normative and non-normative server and client implementation with all specifications listed in the base profile.

-- `protocol`: It contains implementations related to protocol message processing.
+- `http-api-samples`: It contains Servlet implementation for various operations to be performed using different REST endpoints for all server service.

-- `service`: It contains implementations for FDO HTTP servers and clients.
+- `protocol-samples`: It contains client and server implementation that demonstrates the prelimnary E2E demo that educates the enduser with the protocol workflow.

-- `serviceinfo`: It contains implementations for Owner and Device ServiceInfo.
+- `protocol`: It contains implementations related to protocol message processing..

-- `storage`: It contains SQL based storage implementations for FDO PRI Servers.
+- `util`: It contains utility package such as storage, ServiceInfo, dispatchers - for message passing and cert-utils - loading certificates and keys from PEM formatted strings.

 ## Building FDO PRI source